polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/getting-started/glossary.md

 ## Events

 A means of recording, for the benefit of the off-chain world, that some particular [state](#state) transition happened.
 Within the context of [FRAME](#frame), events are one of a number of composable data types that each [pallet](#pallet) may individually define.
-Events in FRAME are implemented as a set of ephemeral storage items that are inspected immediately after a block has executed and reset during block-initialization.
+Events in FRAME are implemented as a set of transient storage items that are inspected immediately after a block has executed and reset during block-initialization.

 ## Executor